peterjc/galaxy_blast/tools/ncbi_blast_plus/README.rst

 Galaxy wrappers for NCBI BLAST+ suite
 =====================================

-These wrappers are copyright 2010-2013 by Peter Cock, The James Hutton Institute (formerly SCRI, Scottish Crop Research Institute), UK.
+These wrappers are copyright 2010-2013 by Peter Cock (The James Hutton Institute, UK) and additional contributors.
 All rights reserved.
 See the licence text below.

 Currently tested with NCBI BLAST 2.2.28+ (i.e. version 2.2.28 of BLAST+), and does not work with the NCBI 'legacy' BLAST suite (e.g. ``blastall``).